 - You may need to use ‘starter vendors’ first.
 There are a handful of vendors who work with companies that have no credit profiles or trade history.

 - Try and establish payment terms to help business credit.
 Most vendors offer net-15 or net-30 terms.

 - If the creditor does report, ask them how often.
 Unlike personal credit, a lot of trade credit does not report monthly.
 You will find that many report quarterly.

-- Remember, your credit is young.
-Be diligent with payments – nothing is worse for scores than an immature credit profile with delinquencies.
+- Remember, your business credit is young.
+Be diligent with payments – nothing is worse for your business credit scores than an immature credit profile with delinquencies.

-Once you start making payments on the new account, they will begin sharing data with the bureau(s).
+Once you start making payments on the new account, they will begin sharing data with the commercial credit bureau(s).
 Pull your business credit reports 6 months after establishing vendor credit, or use a business credit monitoring program, to see how much it helped build your business credit and to make sure the information is accurate.
-Once credit profiles begin to thicken, scores and indexes will be tabulated and you will be in a better position to apply for loans, win project bids and profitable opportunities.
-If you are struggling with finding vendors who report, reach out to business credit experts for advice and services on how to build business credit.
+Once credit profiles begin to thicken, your business credit scores and indexes will be tabulated and you will be in a better position to apply for loans, win government project bids and engage in profitable opportunities.
+If you are struggling with finding vendors who report, reach out to our business credit experts for advice on how to establish your business credit.